UBCSmartCity/SmartStreetLight/README.md

 # Smart City Living
-A sub-division of an engineering design team from UBC, UBC Smart City Living attempts to build an integrated IOT products which allows a more modern & smarter living environment.
+A sub-division of UBC Smart City.
+UBC Smart City - Living attempts to build integrated IOT products which allow a more modern & smarter living environment.

-## Ambient
+## Ambient Lighting Control
-*Ambient* is a product that automates the lighting of a given environment using veml3328 light sensors and STM32F4-Disc board.
+A product that automates the lighting of a given environment, mimicking true tone technology.

+MCU - STM32

+Sensor - VEML3328

-### Initial Design
+### Design Log

-4 sensors attached to a window that absorbs outside light.
-The input is then processed through an algorithm that determines the most appropriate output of indoor light bulbs.

-**Draft Project Board:**
+**Project Board:**

 <img width="648" alt="Screenshot 2023-03-07 133434" src="https://user-images.githubusercontent.com/63937643/223567901-7bc8200e-584f-443f-806a-970c9ed68c27.png">

+#### March 2023

+- Demo the sensor behaviour using a simple LED.
+Also, model a room using a cardboard box.
+  - Reconfigure the sensor threshold value for every reset to adopt its value in a new lighting environment.